mozilla-services/heka-docs/source/index.rst

 Getting Started
 ===============

-Heka is under development at the moment, a good place to get started is to read the architecture documentation for a complete idea of how the various parts work together.

-The architecture document lays out the big picture and provides links to individual components.
-Detailed API references for client libraries is contained in their respective documentation.
+Heka is under development at the moment.
+Currently the only component that is close to ready is `hekad`, the message processing pipeline that serves as both the agent and the aggregator, depending on configuration.
+A good place to get started is to read the architecture documentation, which lays out the big picture and provides links to individual components, as well as details regarding `hekad` configuration.

-Configuration for the core `hekad` daemon and its roles is located here.

 Contents: